Fr0ntender/Online-store-2-backend/README.md

 # The online store 2 backend.
 To enter the admin panel, use "test" as your login and password.

-## Installing packages and updating dependencies
+## Installing packages and updating dependencies.
 `yarn`

 ### Runs the app in the development mode.